-If your laptop is not working properly, it might be because of build-up dirt in the fan.
-Disassemble and clean this area using compressed air or replace if necessary!
+If your laptop is not working correctly, it might be because of build-up dirt in the fan.
+Disassemble and clean this area using compressed air or replace it if necessary!

-The best way to get rid of software/programs that are causing problems with overheating issues would be removing certain parts such as fans for a thorough cleaning before reassembly at least once every six months.
+The best way to get rid of software/programs that are causing problems with overheating issues would be to remove certain parts, such as fans, for a thorough cleaning before reassembly at least once every six months.

 Blowing canned air into the exhaust vent is a popular way to remove dirt and dust from your computer.
 You know that it won’t get past all of those fins.
 So what’s left must be coming out through an intake again!

 Unfortunately, this may cause more problems than solutions since you could end up with sludge build-up if too much hair gets stuck within its openings.
 Besides, it even stops spinning altogether due to some accumulation around these areas – not good when speed matters most.

 We all know how important it is to get a manual for our tools.
 And if you’re going into the hardware store afterwards- don’t forget about those screwdrivers!

 Usually, there’s a T8 or small Phillips head ones, too, so make sure not only do they have blades.
 It should go without saying that removing your heatsink or fan from its slot can be done pretty quickly once everything has been adjusted just right.
 It takes little effort, either way, depending upon what type of more excellent setup was used originally by whoever installed it.